-A young family moves into an historic home in Georgia, only to learn they are not the house's only inhabitants.
+A young family moves into a historic home in Georgia, only to learn they are not the house's only inhabitants.
 Soon they find themselves in the presence of a secret rising from underground and threatening to bring down anyone in its path.

-Chad Michael Murray
+Chad Michael Murray,

 Charts one family's encounter with the dark forces of the supernatural.
 When the Campbell family moves to upstate Connecticut, they soon learn that their charming Victorian home has a disturbing history: not only was the house a transformed funeral parlor where inconceivable acts occurred, but the owner's clairvoyant son Jonah served as a demonic messenger, providing a gateway for spiritual entities to crossover.
 Now terror awaits when Jonah, the boy who communicated with the dead, returns to unleash horror on the innocent and unsuspecting family.
 Written by

 27 of 43 people found this review helpful.

 Was this review helpful to you?